 Recasting a mortgage loan can be a good idea if you come into a lump sum of cash and want to reduce your monthly mortgage payment while also staying disciplined with paying off your mortgage based on the original schedule.
 Further recasting your mortgage loan allows you to avoid the cost to refinance.

 If you have a small mortgage (<$300,000), it’s often not worth refinancing because the refinancing costs makes the breakeven time period too long.
-As such, a mortgage recast may be more beneficial.
+As such, a mortgage recast may be more beneficial in that case.

-A loan recast means that while your interest rate and your loan term remain unchanged, your monthly mortgage payment is reduced to reflect your actual current loan balance.
+To further help you decide between recasting versus refinancing, let me clarify what a recast really is.
+A mortgage loan recast means you take a lump sum of cash and pay down the principal.
+While your interest rate and your loan term remain unchanged, your monthly mortgage payment is reduced to reflect your actual current loan balance.

 For example, if you’re 5 years into a 30-year mortgage, once you recast your loan, you will still have 25 years remaining to pay it off.
 Whereas, when you refinance a mortgage, your amortization schedule resets back to 0.
 You’ll have to then spend the next 30 years paying off the mortgage if you don’t pay extra principal.